Spanish Audio Lessons: Our Top 40 Resources to Learn Spanish with Audio

 They’re constantly upping their game and adding new titles by having international volunteers read and record texts in their native languages.
 Feel free to give them a hand with English or any other language you speak natively.
 It’s a great project!

-Head over here to find a title that you can’t find on LibriVox, or to hear the same title read by a different native speaker (or with better audio quality).
-Click here to see what’s currently available in Spanish.
+Head over to the site to find a title that you can’t find on LibriVox, or to hear the same one read by a different native speaker (or with better audio quality).

 This expansive website for Spanish speakers and students offers a huge selection of audiolibros (audiobooks) and even videolibros (videobooks) where the text appears on-screen while the book is being read.